markqvist/Sideband/README.md

 ## On Windows

-Even though there is currently not an automated installer, or packaged `.exe` file for Sideband on Windows, you can still install it through `pip`.
-If you don't already have Python installed, [download and install](https://www.python.org/downloads/) the latest version of Python.
+Even though there is currently not an automated installer, or packaged `.exe` file for Sideband on Windows, you can install Sideband with the `pip` package manager.

-Please note that audio messaging functionality isn't supported on Windows yet.
-Please support the development if you'd like to see this feature added faster.
+If you don't already have Python installed, [download and install the latest supported version of Python](https://www.python.org/downloads/release/python-3127/) (currently Python 3.12.7).

+**Please note!** The very latest Python release, Python 3.13 is currently **not** compatible with the Kivy framework, that Sideband uses to render its user interface.
+If you are running Python 3.13, you will need to install an earlier version as well.
+Using the latest release of Python 3.12 is recommended.

 **Important!** When asked by the installer, make sure to add the Python program to your PATH environment variables.
-If you don't do this, you will not be able to use the `pip` installer, or run the `sideband` command.
+If you don't do this, you will not be able to use the `pip` installer, run the `sideband` command, or create a desktop shortcut for Sideband.

 When Python has been installed, you can open a command prompt and install sideband via `pip`: